mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/appinventor_reference.md

 - `view` (string, required) — "Designer" or "Blocks"

 ### create_screen
 Create a new screen in the project.
+The editor automatically switches to the new screen after creation.
+Must be called ALONE — do not combine with other tools in the same response.
+After the screen is created, continue with operations for the new screen.
 - `screen_name` (string, required) — name for the new screen

 ### delete_screen